 In conclusion, the 8-minute rule is a pivotal aspect of physical therapy billing and documentation.
 It directly influences the calculation of billable units and the documentation of time-based services, such as therapeutic exercise and minutes of manual therapy.

-A thorough understanding of the 8-minute rule is crucial for physical therapists to ensure accurate billing and compliance with Medicare’s billing guidelines.
+A thorough understanding of the 8-minute rule is crucial for physical therapists in clinics, hospital outpatient and inpatient acute settings to ensure accurate billing and compliance with Medicare’s billing guidelines.

 Billing Medicare is one of the more intricate tasks in rehab therapy.

-Learn how Net Health Therapy for Hospital Outpatient Clinics, Acute Care, and Private Practice can help improve thorough documentation for service-based and time-based billing codes, so teams can receive proper compensation for direct treatment.
+Learn how Net Health’s Rehab Therapy Software for Hospital Outpatient Clinics, Acute Care, and Private Practice can help improve thorough documentation for service-based and time-based billing codes, so teams can receive proper compensation for direct treatment.